tobami/codespeed/README.md

     sudo apt-get install python-django python-django-south

-Instead of using distro packages, you can use pip:
+Instead of using distribution packages, you can use pip:

     sudo pip install django
     sudo pip install South